jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.17 IdwInterpolation
+#### 8.2.18 IdwInterpolation

-Interpolates vector points into a raster surface using an inverse-distance weighted scheme.
+This tool interpolates vector points into a raster surface using an inverse-distance weighted scheme.

+Most IDW tool have the option to work either based on a fixed number of neighbouring
+points or a fixed neighbourhood size.
+This tool is currently configured to perform the later
+only, using a FixedRadiusSearch structure.
+Using a fixed number of neighbours will require
+use of a KD-tree structure.
+I've been testing one Rust KD-tree library but its performance
+does not appear to be satisfactory compared to the FixedRadiusSearch.
+I will need to explore
+other options here.

+Another change that will need to be implemented is the use of a nodal function.
+The original
+Whitebox GAT tool allows for use of a constant or a quadratic.
+This tool only allows the
+former.

 *Parameters*: